scc23/simple-shell/README.md

 # Simple Shell
-Developed a UNIX shell program in C using system calls to interact with the kernel.
+A simple UNIX shell program written in C using system calls to interact with the kernel.